second-state/docker-quark-benchmark/README.md

 Score (version 7): 46674
 ```

-- Run all the benchmarks:
+- Run all the benchmarks (score, higher is better):

 ```
 $ cd nodejs/v8-v7/